yfwei/carnd-advanced-lane-lines/README.md

 My pipeline doesn't work on the harder challenge video at all and it's a little bit sensitive to the lighting, which may cause no lane lines detected.
 I might need to use gradient-based thresholds as a fallback in case of this issue.

-I spent a lot of time on tuning thresholds for identifying lane lines.
-There seems no perfect thresholds that can handle all three videos very well.
+I spent a lot of time on tuning thresholds to identify lane lines.
+There seems no perfect thresholds that can handle all three videos equally well.
 I always need to make compromise.
 I believe this is not a good approach to generalize my pipeline.
 I might try to apply the deep learning to this project to see whether the pipeline could generalize well by feeding it enough data.